-*Please note that the SHIFT lab is no longer accepting new members for the Spring semester.
-If you are interested in joining the lab as an undergraduate or graduate research assistant in Fall 2026, please reach out via email!
+*The SHIFT lab is no longer accepting new members for the 2026-2027 academic year.
+If you are interested in joining the lab as an undergraduate or graduate research assistant in Fall 2027, please reach out via email!

 Welcome to the SHIFT (Sexual Health Innovations for Teens) lab at North Carolina A&T State University!
-In this research group, we take a community-engaged approach to understanding and improving sexual health, primarily among adolescents.
-Our work focuses on:
+Our research team, led by Dr. Hannah Javidi, uses digital and community-engaged approaches to understand and improve sexual health, primarily among adolescents.
+Our goals center on:

 1. Understanding adolescents’ beliefs, behaviors, and experiences related to sex, sexuality, and sexual health.

-2. Promoting positive sexual communication, consent, and boundary-setting skills among youth.
+2. Applying research findings to promote positive sexual communication, consent, and boundary-setting skills among youth.

 3. Leveraging technology (e.g., apps, websites, social media) to share sexual health information in accessible, youth-friendly formats.

-4. Advancing sex education to be more evidence-based, inclusive, engaging, and relevant - particularly for youth underserved by traditional sex education, such as LGBTQ+ adolescents.
+4. Advancing sex education to be more evidence-based, inclusive, engaging, and relevant - particularly for youth underserved by traditional sex education, such as Black, rural, and LGBTQ+ teenagers and college-aged youth.

 5. Involving community members in the solutions to their own sexual health- and education-related issues.

-6. Finding accessible ways to share our research findings with the public!
+6. Finding accessible ways to share our research findings and products with the public!

 Meet our team!